onap/oom/docs/oom_user_guide.rst

 To prepare your system for an installation of ONAP, you'll need to::

-  > git clone -b guilin --recurse-submodules -j2 http://gerrit.onap.org/r/oom
+  > git clone -b jakarta --recurse-submodules -j2 http://gerrit.onap.org/r/oom
   > cd oom/kubernetes